 They can take two perspectives at the same time.

-Now that you understand the functional emotional developmental capacities, we can talk about what capacity or capacities your child is operating at, how to meet him/her there, how to help him/her up the capacity levels, and how to fill in the holes.
+Now that you understand the functional emotional developmental capacities, we can talk about what capacity or capacities your child is operating at, how to meet him/her there, how to help him/her up the capacity stages, and how to fill in the holes.

 Until next week, here’s to affecting autism!